 Roger Hudson explains a moment of panic on the streets of the newly liberated French capital.

-The relationship between an ‘unquiet past’ and the concerns of the present has been a key feature of recent engagements with the Spanish Civil War, as Mary Vincent explains.
+The relationship between an ‘unquiet past’ and the concerns of the present has been a key feature of recent engagements with the Spanish Civil War.

 Carol Dyhouse questions some of the assertions made by John Gardiner in his 1999 article about the Victorians.